 If the DTS4050 will not boot, or appears to have lost communications with a Host, the system may be operated in the Bootloader Mode.
 In this mode of operation, the application will not start.
-A list of commands that may be used in the bootloader mode can be found in "DSP Boot Loader" on page 18.
+A list of commands that may be used in the bootloader mode can be found in "DSP Boot Loader" on page 19.
 All commands may be entered by the Ethernet or Configuration ports.

 This mode may be set by switching Dip Switch 1 to the on position.
+Bootloader mode is only used for debug and factory reset purposes.